-4.1.3 Conclusion
+1 4.1.3 Conclusion

-- 2 The results of this hydraulic analysis show that the WSE at 2,500 cfs is still below the maximum - 3 allowable WSE in 2016 even when subsidence is considered.
+- 2 The results of this hydraulic analysis show that the WSE at 2,500 cfs is still below the maximum - allowable WSE in 2016 even when subsidence is considered.
 Although Reach O is currently - 4 exceeding the maximum allowable WSE, DWR plans on improving Reach O in 2020 which will - 5 increase the capacity of the reach to least 2,500 cfs.
 However, because subsidence is reducing the - 6 capacity in this reach, the SJRRP needs to determine if additional reaches need improvement - 7 over the next several years.
 The results show that subsidence could reduce the capacity of - 8 approximately 2.5 miles of levees in Reaches F and L to less than 2,500 cfs by 2031.
-Although - 9 the SJRRP will meet its goal of providing channel capacity up to 2,500 cfs by 2024, the reaches - that are close to the maximum allowable WSE at 2,500 cfs will be evaluated periodically to - determine if improvements will be needed over the next five to ten years.
+Although 9 the SIPPP will meet its goal of providing abandal capacity up to 2,500 cfs by 2024 the reaches - 9 the SJRRP will meet its goal of providing channel capacity up to 2,500 cfs by 2024, the reaches - 10 that are close to the maximum allowable WSE at 2,500 cfs will be evaluated periodically to 11 determine if improvements will be needed over the next five to ten years.

-4.2 Priority 2 Geotechnical Assessment
+12 4.2 Priority 2 Geotechnical Assessment

-- 13 Levee evaluations along the San Joaquin River and flood bypasses are being conducted by DWR - 14 to assist the SJRRP in assessing flood risks due to levee seepage and stability associated with the - release of Restoration Flows for the SJRRP.
-The evaluations were performed under DWR's San - Joaquin Levee Evaluation (SJLE) Project (Section 7.2.4) and included the exploration and - evaluation of existing levees within the Restoration Area that will be used to convey future - 18 Restoration Flows. - 19 In identifying the priorities of the SJLE Project, DWR classified levee segments in the - 20 Restoration Area in one of three categories representing an increasing priority for the need to - 21 complete the geotechnical evaluation and analyses.
-Details of the specific tasks, including the - methodology for prioritization of the levees are summarized in Section 10.1.2 of the 2014 CCR. - 23 Priority 1 levees, which were completed in 2014 are in Reach 2A, the Middle Eastside Bypass, - 24 and the lowest portion of Reach 4A.
-The Priority 2 levee evaluations were completed in 2019 - and include about 30 miles of levees in Reach 4B2 and the Mariposa Bypass.
-The evaluations - 26 included reconnaissance-level geotechnical explorations, soils testing, and seepage and stability - 27 analyses at multiple water surface elevations along multiple levee segments.
+13 Levee evaluations along the San Joaquin River and flood bypasses are being conducted by DWR

+14 to assist the SJRRP in assessing flood risks due to levee seepage and stability associated with the

+15 release of Restoration Flows for the SJRRP.
+The evaluations were performed under DWR's San

+- 16 Joaquin Levee Evaluation (SJLE) Project (Section 7.2.4) and included the exploration and - 17 evaluation of existing levees within the Restoration Area that will be used to convey future - 18 Restoration Flows. - 19 In identifying the priorities of the SJLE Project, DWR classified levee segments in the - 20 Restoration Area in one of three categories representing an increasing priority for the need to - 21 complete the geotechnical evaluation and analyses.
+Details of the specific tasks, including the - 22 methodology for prioritization of the levees are summarized in Section 10.1.2 of the 2014 CCR. - Priority 1 levees, which were completed in 2014 are in Reach 2A, the Middle Eastside Bypass, - and the lowest portion of Reach 4A.
+The Priority 2 levee evaluations were completed in 2019 and include about 20 miles of levers in Peach 4D2 and the Marinese Percent. - and include about 30 miles of levees in Reach 4B2 and the Mariposa Bypass.
+The evaluations included reconnaissance-level geotechnical explorations, soils testing, and seepage and stability - 27 analyses at multiple water surface elevations along multiple levee segments.
 The results for the - 28 Priority 2 levees are included in a 2019 GCR. - 29 The following section summarizes the flow analysis completed to identify the maximum flow - 30 that can be conveyed on the levees in each reach without exceeding USACE criteria for levee - 31 underseepage and slope stability.
-The study, Levee Capacity Evaluation of Mariposa Bypass and - 32 Reach 4B2, dated September 2019, is included in Appendix C. Figure 4-4 shows the study area - and reaches.
+The study, Levee Capacity Evaluation of Mariposa Bypass and - 32 Reach 4B2, dated January 2020, is included in Appendix C. Figure 4-4 shows the study area and - 33 reaches.